SPCMorris/SEA-App/README.md

 # SEA-App
-a simple questionnaire made to practice useing JS with HTML and the Google Maps API
+A simple questionnaire made to practice useing JS with HTML and the Google Maps API.

+**It's finally live!
+Check it out; http://spcmorris.github.io/SEA-App/

+Any feedback is appreciated.